-Were you born or know someone born between 1st September 1998 and 31st August 1999?
-You are now eligible for your MenACWY vaccination which helps protect you from four types of meningitis and blood poisoning - Men A, C, W, and Y. Contact us now to book an appointment.
+Are you under 25?
+If you have not been vaccinated at school you are now eligible for your MenACWY vaccination which helps protect you from four types of meningitis and blood poisoning - Men A, C, W, and Y. Contact us now to book an appointment.

 Getting the MenACWY vaccine and knowing the symptoms of meningitis could save your life.

-Between 1st September 2017 and 1st April 2018.
+Between September 2019 and 31st August 2020.
 Who is eligible?
-Current age 70, 71, 72, 73, 74, 78 or 79.
-If you were born after 1/9/1942 and you are 75 then you are eligible but if you were born before 2/9/1942 then you will become eligible on your 78th birthday.
+Current age 70, 71, 72, 73, 74, 75 78 or 79.
+If you were born after 1/9/1942 and you are 77 then you are eligible but if you were born before 2/9/1942 then you will become eligible on your 78th birthday.
 Please contact us to book an appointment for your shingles vaccination.